jackson0076/FIT4701-GenAI/README.md

   - Folders containing the spearman correlation results, the generated UML model diagrams, pairwise comparision raw and justifications.

-- Experiment procedure diagram illustrasting the flow of the experiment
+- Experiment procedure diagram illustrasting the flow of the experiment.

 ### Research Flow
 The figure below illustrates the overall flow of the research and the experiments conducted.